-Skull fishing and ferry port is situated approximately 6 kilometres to the northeast of the shellfish area while Baltimore fishing and ferry port is situated less than a kilometre to the southwest.
+Skull fishing and ferry port is situated approximately 3 kilometres to the northeast of the shellfish area and Baltimore fishing and ferry port is situated approximately 5 kilometres to the southwest of the shellfish area.
 Ferries operate between Skull, Baltimore, Sherkin and Cape Clear Island.
-There are 2 pier structures directly adjacent to the shellfish area and 14 additional pier structures and 8 piled structures within 5 kilometres of the shellfish area.

-Monitoring does not indicate any water quality issues which are likely to be associated with these structures, the morphological status of the water bodies within which the activity is taking place is 'good' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures themselves are affecting shellfish water quality in this shellfish area.
-However, shellfish monitoring indicates faecal contamination in this shellfish area and the passenger ferries are a possible source.
-Therefore, these activities could possibly be affecting shellfish water quality in this shellfish area.
+There are 5 pier structures and 1 piled structure directly adjacent to the shellfish area and 12 additional pier structures and 8 piled structures within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with the structures themselves or their associated activities (such as fishing and boating) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.